The limit of large mass monopoles: The proof of assertion The proof of the zero-set localization assertion

-In this section we shall prove assertion \eqref{eq:Zeroes_Phi}, which says that the zeros of the monopoles constructed via Theorem \ref{thm: Monopoles_Examples} are contained in balls of radius $10m^{-1/2}$ around the $k$-points in $X$ used in the construction.
-This requires a number of technical ingredients from \cite{oliveira2016monopoles} and so we decided to include this section as an Appendix.\\ It follows from \cite[Proposition 6]{oliveira2016monopoles} that the monopole $(A_i, \Phi_i)$ can be written as $(A_i, \Phi_i) = (A^0_i, \Phi^0_i)+(a_i , \phi_i)$, where
+In this section, we shall prove assertion \eqref{eq:Zeroes_Phi}, which says that the zeros of the monopoles constructed via Theorem \ref{thm: Monopoles_Examples} are contained in balls of radius $10m^{-1/2}$ around the $k$ points in $X$ used in the construction.
+This requires a number of technical ingredients from \cite{oliveira2016monopoles} and so we decided to include this section as an Appendix.